Age Discrimination in the Workplace

 Employees must bring these claims to the Equal Employment Opportunity Commission (EEOC) within 180 days of the discriminatory act.

 Unfortunately, the EEOC is far more likely to harm your case than to help your cause.
-Therefore, we strongly recommend you reach out for a consult before going to the EEOC if you believe you have been the victim of unlawful discrimination or retaliation.
+Therefore, we strongly recommend you reach out for a consult before going to the EEOC if you believe you have been the victim of unlawful employment discrimination or retaliation.
 No matter what, though, you must comply with the 180-day deadline.
 Therefore, you should file with the EEOC immediately if it has been five months since the adverse employment action occurred.

 North Carolina’s Equal Employment Practices Act provides the same protection from discrimination.
 However, the law does provide for the defendant to pay your attorneys’ fees the way that the federal law does.
 Nor does the state law prohibit retaliation.